vitalab/vitalab.github.io/article/_posts/2019-05-15-contrastiveLoss.md

 ## Summary

-The contrastive loss is a **distance-based loss** as opposed to more convential **error-prediction losses**.
+The contrastive loss is a **distance-based loss** as opposed to more conventional **error-prediction losses**.
 This loss is used to learn embeddings in which two similar points have a low Euclidean distance and two dissimilar points have a large Euclidean distance.

 ## Proposed method